getpelican/pelican/docs/content.rst

 listed on the index page nor on any category or tag page.

-If your articles should be automatically published as a draft (to not accidentally publish an article before it is finished) include the status in the ``DEFAULT_METADATA``::
+If your articles should be automatically published as a draft (to not accidentally publish an article before it is finished), include the status in the ``DEFAULT_METADATA``::

     DEFAULT_METADATA = {